 Whittier serves as investment adviser for a number of clients and faces conflicts of interest when allocating investment opportunities among its client accounts.
-For example, Whittier may receive different management fees from different clients.
+For example, Whittier can receive different management fees from different clients.
 The majority of Whittier's clients pursue specific investment strategies, many of which are similar.
 Whitter expects that, over long periods of time, most clients pursuing similar investment strategies will experience similar, but not identical, investment performance.
 Many factors affect investment performance, including: (i) the timing of cash deposits and withdrawals to and from an account; (ii) the fact that Whitter does not always purchase or sell a given security on behalf of all clients pursuing similar strategies; (iii) price and timing differences when buying or selling securities; (iv) the clients' own different investment restrictions and (v) potential tax implications from selling a particular security.
 Whittier's trading policies are designed to minimize possible conflicts of interest in trading for its clients.

 Whitter considers many factors when allocating securities among clients, including the client's investment objectives, applicable restrictions, the type of investment, the number of shares or principal face amount purchased or sold, the size of the account, the amount of available cash in the account, and the size of an existing position in the account.
 The nature of a client's investment style could exclude it from participating in many investment opportunities, even if the client is not strictly precluded from participation based on written investment restrictions.
 Clients are not assured of participating equally or at all in particular investment allocations.
 For example, the Investment Company Act prohibits certain Funds from participating in certain transactions with certain of its affiliates and from participating in "joint" transactions alongside certain of its affiliates.
-The prohibition on "joint" transactions unless the transaction is otherwise permitted under existing regulatory guidance, and will reduce the amount of privately negotiated transactions in which the Fund can participate.
+The prohibition on "joint" transactions will limit the ability of a Fund to participate alongside its affiliates in privately negotiated transactions unless the transaction is otherwise permitted under existing regulatory guidance and will reduce the amount of privately negotiated transactions in which the Fund can participate.
 This may also limit the ability of Whitter to negotiate, and in some instances, obtain, better terms on certain private investments where it otherwise would have been able to for other client accounts,

 Whitter seeks to enter client trade orders in a fair, orderly, and equitable manner.
-To achieve this, where applicable for equity trading, Whitter typically enters client orders on a rotational basis through its various internal business lines, such as the Funds and separate accounts.
-A consequence of this rotation is that, on any given day, client accounts of different business lines - which have different places in that day's rotation - are likely to receive different execution prices and can experience different rates of return.
+To achieve this, where applicable for equity trading, Whitter seeks to enter client orders for the same securities transactions on a contemporaneous basis.
+Because these trades can be entered with different broker-dealers, different clients can receive different execution prices and can experience different rates of return.
 To the greatest extent possible, fixed income trades for all business lines are allocated by the trading desk executing the trade or portfolio manager transmitting the order among the accounts involved on a pro rata basis; provided that, Whittier considers many factors when allocating securities among accounts, including the account's investment objectives, applicable restrictions, the type of investment, the number of securities purchased or sold, the size of the account, and the amount of available cash or the size of an existing position in an account.
 Accounts are not assured of participating equally or at all in particular investment allocations.
 The nature of an account's investment style may exclude it from participating in many investment opportunities, even if the account is not strictly precluded from participation based on written investment restrictions.